UTAustinSPS/data-analysis/data_analysis/_sources/Mathematica/structure.rst

 ------------------
 One construct that can be prone to errors, but can also make things easier to write if you're careful is similar to the "Ans" feature on many Texas Instruments graphing calculators, which allows you to load previous results.
-In *Mathematica*, this is done with the "%" operator:
+In *Mathematica*, this is done with the :code:`%` operator:

 ::